commercionetwork/commercio-consortium/upgrade/testnet/5.0.0-5.1.0/en/README.md

 ## Upgrade procedure

 Download the repo from GitHub **if you have not already done so**.
-If you already have the local copy of repository don't try clone it.
+If you already have the local copy of repository don't try to clone it.

 ```bash
 git clone https://github.com/commercionetwork/commercionetwork.git